VIDEOS

 Ana María Ariza Ana María Ariza

-María Cira, is a Venezuelan Wayúu woman who fled the humanitarian emergency in her country, where food and medicine where scarce.
+María Cira, is a Venezuelan Wayúu woman who fled the humanitarian emergency in her country, where food and medicine were scarce.

 María Cira at the Americares Colombia clinic in Maicao, La Guajira.